ShizukaDonaghue/atomic-quiz/README.md

 * [a11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) was used to check the colour contrast for accessibility.

 #### Other Online Resources used
+* [Commpressor.io](https://compressor.io/) was used to compress the images for the website so that the website loads quickly.
 * [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) was used to generate the mockup image showing the website on various screen sizes.
 * [Grammarly](https://app.grammarly.com/) was used to fix grammatical errors across the website.